devilAPI/PastebinDownloader/README.md

 - Processors: Intel Atom® processor or Intel® Core™ i3 processor.
 - Disk space: 1 GB.
 - Operating systems: Windows* 7 or later, macOS, and Linux.

+## Dependencies
 - Python 3.6+
+- "requests" module

 ## Setup
 To run this project, install it locally using python:
+Make Sure you have all dependencies installed!

 Linux:
 ```